 As many medical professionals and sex educators will tell you, crowdsourcing an STI diagnosis is not a great idea.
 Since STIs are so prevalent, it’s true that many members of an online crowdsourcing community might be STI-positive and know what herpes blisters or genital warts generally look like, but unless they are trained healthcare providers, they likely can’t discern an infection on another person’s genitals.
-Moreover, it’s risky to not seek a professional diagnosis because untreated STIs can lead to worse infections, infertility and even some forms of cancer — but a licensed doctor can easily treat them before they become more severe.
+Moreover, it’s risky to not seek a professional diagnosis because untreated STIs can lead to worse infections, infertility and even some forms of cancer — but a health care provider can easily treat them before they become more severe.

 So what’s up with the increased number of folks seeking an online diagnosis?
 It’s because of the immense stigma associated with STIs, Jenelle Marie Pierce, Executive Director of The STI Project, says to O.school.
 “Most folks are hesitant to go to a clinic or their regular provider, for fear they'll be seen by peers, friends, family; some are hoping desperately it's not an STI; and then others don't have the resources to get tested,” she said.

 Of course, there’s also the other barriers that keeps people from accessing STI care: lack of health insurance and inability to afford healthcare or take time off from work.